Probing Primordial Black Holes with upcoming Radio Telescopes: a case study for LOFAR2.0, FAST Core Array and BINGO: Introduction

 The time delay of the FRB signal across different radio frequency channels depends on the interaction of free electrons along the signal's path.
 Higher-wavelength fronts arrive later than shorter ones.
 This effect is parametrized by the so-called dispersion measure (DM).
 From the DM, one can estimate the FRB's redshift and characterize the matter along the line of sight.
 As most of the detected FRBs are extragalactic in origin, they may also be used to constrain cosmological models \cite{Kalita:2024xae}, estimate the fraction of baryonic mass in the intergalactic medium (IGM) \cite{Munoz:2018mll,Walters:2019cie,Qiang:2020vta}, and to measure the Hubble parameter \cite{Kalita:2024xae}.

 Observations of FBRs by the new generation of radio telescopes may be a promising path for investigating and characterizing the abundance of compact dark matter objects, like PBHs, as pioneered by Mu\~{n}oz et al. \cite{Munoz_2016}.
-Since then, several investigations have been published in the literature over the last few years, as we can see, for instance, in \cite{Brandt:2016aco, Wang:2018ydd, Leung_2022, Kalita_2023, Profumo_2025}.
+Since then, several investigations have been published in the literature over the last few years, as we can see, for instance, in \cite{Brandt:2016aco, Wang:2018ydd, Xiao:2022hkl, Leung_2022, Kalita_2023, Profumo_2025}.
 In particular, the CHIME Collaboration constrained the fraction of PBHs as dark matter to $f_{\rm PBH}<0.8$ for $M\sim 10^{-3}\, M_\odot$ \cite{Leung_2022}.
+Moreover, a recent work by Huan Zhou et al. \cite{Zhou:2026flq} unveiled evidence for intermediate-mass PBHs through microlensing effects on two FRBs presented in the new CHIME catalogue.
+The inferred lens masses derived from these FRBs are between $539-609\,M_{\odot}$ and $1544-2571\,M_{\odot}$ for a fraction ratio $\sim 4\,\%$.
+These results reveal a tension with several constraints, such as those from LIGO/VIRGO/KAGRA \cite{Green:2020jor, Oguri:2022fir}, OGLE \cite{Mroz:2024wag}, and Cosmic Microwave Background \cite{Serpico:2020ehh}.
 For studies investigating the impact of modifications of gravity, and different mass functions and FRB distributions see Refs.~\cite{Kalita_2023} and \cite{Li_2025}, respectively.